asauber/miniservers/README.md

 Clearly these are meant to be _minimal_ working examples.
 They demonstrate some socket programming techniques, and some concurrency techniques.
-For instance, `single_threaded_select.py` can handle thousands of requests per second with its concurrency technique and it's only about 50 lines long.
+For instance, `single_threaded_select.py` can handle thousands of requests per second with its concurrency technique, and it's only about 50 lines long.
 Given this, there are some things lacking in the code.
 Configuration could be done using a file, `argparse` could be used for a help message.
-Bare exception handling could be replace with something more fine-grained.
+Bare exception handling could be replaced with something more fine-grained.
 The response loop for a client connection could be turned into a decorator.
 The gevent version could be re-written using Python 3 asyncio coroutines.
+All of these improvements, and more, can be done by you!
 Go wild!
-All of these improvements, and more, can be done by you!

 ### Copyright